Tim Johnson (South Dakota politician): Defense

 When the Base Realignment and Closure (BRAC) Commission recommended closure of Ellsworth Air Force Base, Johnson assisted in making the South Dakota delegation's case to keep the base open.
-Ultimately, the base was preserved by an 8 to 1 vote of the BRAC commission.
+Ultimately, the base was preserved by an 8–1 vote of the BRAC commission.

 Banking

-As Chairman of the Senate Banking Committee, Johnson pressed for confirmation and ultimately brought President Obama's nominee for CFPB chairman, Richard Cordray, to a committee vote despite Republican opposition.
+As chairman of the Senate Banking Committee, Johnson pressed for confirmation and ultimately brought President Obama's nominee for CFPB chairman, Richard Cordray, to a committee vote despite Republican opposition.

-The committee approved Cordray's nomination on a party-line 12-10 vote, and Cordray was ultimately confirmed by the full Senate on a 66-34 vote.
+The committee approved Cordray's nomination on a party-line 12–10 vote, and Cordray was ultimately confirmed by the full Senate on a 66–34 vote.

 Other

 In the House, Johnson was among the minority of his party to vote in favor of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 – a welfare reform bill – and another bill to repeal the Federal Assault Weapons Ban.
 He was among the minority of Democrats to vote for President George W. Bush's 2001 tax cut.
 On January 31, 2006, Johnson was one of only four Democrats to vote to confirm Judge Samuel Alito to the U.S. Supreme Court.
-He has also called for "broadened use" of the death penalty.
+He also called for "broadened use" of the death penalty.

-Johnson was, however, among the minority of senators to vote against the Unborn Victims of Violence Act, which was strongly supported by anti-abortion groups.
+Johnson was among the minority of senators to vote against the Unborn Victims of Violence Act, which anti-abortion groups strongly supported.
 While a member of the House, he was one of only 16 congressmen to vote against the Telecom Act of 1996, which provided for deregulation and competition in the communication sector and was given firm support by Republicans, business groups, and most Democrats.

-Johnson supported Obama's health reform legislation; he voted for the Patient Protection and Affordable Care Act in December 2009, and he voted for the Health Care and Education Reconciliation Act of 2010.
+Johnson supported Obama's health reform legislation; he voted for the Patient Protection and Affordable Care Act in December 2009 and for the Health Care and Education Reconciliation Act of 2010.

 In May 2010, Johnson introduced the Tony Dean Cheyenne River Valley Conservation Act of 2010, a bill that would designate over 48000 acre of the Buffalo Gap National Grassland as protected wilderness.
 The act would allow the continuation of grazing and hunting on the land and would create the first national grassland wilderness in the country.

 On December 18, 2010, Johnson voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010.